huhx/go_translator/README.md

 A command line tool that translate chinese to english and vice versa, it also provides the feature of querying the translation history.

+> Right now, it only supports the English and Chinese languages.

 ## Background

-When I want to translate word between chinese and english, using the web page I need to choose the source and target language. it is less convenient to me.
-So I want to develop a command line tool that simplify the translation work.
-It can identify the language automatically.
+When I want to translate words between chinese and english, using the Google translation web page I need to choose the source and target language.
+It is less convenient to me.
+So I decide to develop a command line tool that simplify the translation work since it can identify the language automatically.

 ## Implementation